Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 The Chrostowski house is a neighborhood standout

 A yard full of light sculptures is complemented by animated figures and music at the Chrostowski home in Hatboro.
-From an ice fishing penguin to elves decorating a tree, there is lots to see.
+From an ice fishing penguin to elves decorating a tree, there is lots to see at this Montgomery County light display.

 Koziar’s Christmas Village